zhenghaven/decent-ra-api/README.md

   - Some computer doesn't have or support the SGX hardware.
 If the computer doesn't support, try to use the simulation mode to develop the program.
 - Install [Intel SGX SDK](https://software.intel.com/en-us/sgx-sdk/download)
   - For **Windows**, install the following programs:
-    1. go to [Intel SGX SDK](https://software.intel.com/en-us/sgx-sdk/download) download an install SGX SDK.
+    1. go to [Intel SGX SDK](https://software.intel.com/en-us/sgx-sdk/download) download and install SGX SDK.
     2. Install Perl compiler (recommand: [ActivePerl](https://www.activestate.com/activeperl/downloads)) (For SGX OpenSSL)
     3. Install 7zip (For SGX OpenSSL)
     4. Install NASM (For SGX OpenSSL)